Hazenhit92/Exploratory-Data-Analysis/Quiz 1.md

 Plots that require animation or interactivity
 Plots that are not scaled to a specific resolution Plots that may need to be resized	Inorrect	0.00
-Total		0.00 / 1.00
+Plots that are not scaled to a specific resolution	Inorrect	0.00 Total		0.00 / 1.00

 Question 7